-Easter is such a beautiful time within the Christian and Jewish institutions with roots in ancient myths and traditions.
-A rather unknown aspect of Easter, are the these stories about a Scandinavian female shaman, called Éostre, who can transform herself into a rabbit.
+Easter is such a beautiful time within the Christian institutions with roots in ancient myths and traditions.
+A rather unknown aspect of Easter, are the tales about a Scandinavian female shaman, called Éostre (sometimes also called Ostara), who can transform herself into a rabbit.

 The Circle of Life

 The Spring Celebrations that are placed around the time we now know as Easter, have their very roots in ancient Europe, celebrating the different times of the seasons.
 However, in pre-Christian times throughout Europe, the Wheel depicting the changing of our four seasons, was deeply connected to a spiritual experience of being a part of The Circle of Life.

 This deeper and spiritual sense of Oneness with the movement of life, was also expressed through various mythological stories, as well as Goddesses/Gods, who were related to the mythologies and each of the four seasons.

 Looking into European history one will discover that Spring was celebrated the strongest in those cultures who lived in the darker and colder parts of the continent.
 So when looking towards the cold north, one will find the spring goddess who took the shape of a rabbit, hence the Easter bunny.
 Her name was Éostre.
 A name that is very close to Easter.

 Èostre took the shape of a rabbit.
 In many mythologies, as well as in indigenous cultures worldwide, we hear stories about shamans who takes the shape of - or are guided by - an animal as in a Power Animal (a special gift or positive force of wisdom that supports you.)
 So when you hear stories about people who can transform themselves into an animal, you know it is a reference to someone who - in one way or the other - was a shaman.